Koschmann-Lab/cnstap-objects/README.md

 Every KO has:
-a metadata.json file with descriptive information a service.yaml file describing an API service in the OpenAPI 3.0 format a deployment.yaml file specifying the runtime environment(s), the entry point, etc.
+a metadata.json file with descriptive information a service.yaml file describing an API service in the OpenAPI 3.0 format a deployment.yaml file specifying the runtime environment(s), the function point, etc.

 Every KO also has one or more payload files.
 The payload files contain structured data that is machine-processable or software code that is machine-executable, or both.
 Generally, Payloads, whether in one or multiple files, represent biomedical knowledge that has been established through prior empirical analytical or deliberative procedures.